dbeley/dotfiles-pinephone/README.md

 	- other languages than english difficult to install (need to install the `*-lang` specific packages)
 	- package manager has very few features
 	- repos lack `gnome-todo`
-	- seems slower than Mobian
+	- slower than Mobian
 - Manjaro ARM
 	- nice out-of-the-box theme (thanks to the papirus icon theme)
 	- too much preinstalled apps
 	- no installer so no support for full-disk encryption
-	- seems slower than Mobian
+	- slower than Mobian